Plants and Animals

 Nesting from fourth week of March to third week of July

 Migration from fourth week of August to third week of December

-A standard survey methodology for this species is to broadcast a goshawk call with a tape recorder or CD player in suitable habitat during the breeding season.
+A standard survey methodology for this species is to broadcast a goshawk call with a CD player (or other electronic device) in suitable habitat during the breeding season.

 Broadcast conspecific call